ska-sa/katgpucbf/doc/spead.rst

   Contains information about the flavour of SPEAD being used.

 ``heap counter/id``
-  A unique identifier that increments for each new heap.
+  A unique identifier for each new heap.

 ``heap size``
   Size of the heap in bytes.